-As the first teacher-training institution in Maryland, Towson University has a distinguished history in the preparation of classroom teachers, educational specialists and school leaders.
-Programs of study in the College of Education include baccalaureate degrees with teacher certification in early childhood education, middle school education, elementary education and special education.
-The College of Education offers a program leading to teacher certificates of advanced study (post-master’s) in secondary education for those enrolled in baccalaureate degree programs in other colleges of the university.
+As the first teacher-training institution in Maryland, Towson University has a distinguished history in the preparation of classroom teachers, educational specialists, and school leaders.
+Programs of study in the College of Education include baccalaureate degrees with teacher certification in early childhood education, middle school education, elementary education, and special education.
+The College of Education offers teacher certification in secondary education for those enrolled in content baccalaureate degree programs in other colleges of the university.

-Programs at the graduate level lead to master’s degrees with initial or advanced certification in teaching, special education, school administration, reading specialist and media specialist.
-Master’s degree programs in early childhood education, elementary education and secondary education are aligned with the certification standards of the National Board for Professional Teaching.
+Programs at the graduate level lead to master’s degrees with initial or advanced certification in teaching, school administration, gifted and creative education, reading specialist, and school library media specialist.
+Master’s degree programs in early childhood education, elementary education, special education, and secondary education offer advanced training for professionals.
 Doctoral and master’s degrees are offered in the area of instructional technology.
-Programs of study within the College of Education are constantly assessed and organized to provide students at all levels with a professional education based on current research, models of best practice and the needs of the larger professional community.
+Programs of study within the College of Education are constantly assessed and updated to provide students at all levels with a professional education based on current research models of best practice and the needs of the larger professional community.

-Faculty members in the College of Education actively participate in the academic community as teachers, scholars and advisers.
-They are dedicated to the mission of the college as it applies to all educators in all programs: to inspire, educate and prepare facilitators of active learning for diverse and inclusive communities of learners in environments that are technologically advanced.
+Faculty members in the College of Education actively participate in the academic community as teachers, scholars, and advisers.
+They are dedicated to the mission of the college as it applies to all educators in all programs.

 Laurie Mullen, Dean